· 25 February 2020 ·

 - • Was Elizabeth Tudor my mother?

 In a nutshell: I have no answers.
 What I have is the decision not to make statements that endorse or refute the Prince Tudor hypotheses based on what I know or think from my life in the past.
 If this disappoints you, I apologise.
 Please allow me to explain.

 I get PT’s attractions.
 I also get why it’s untenable.
 It’s likely that I could make a good case either way if I wanted to argue like a lawyer or preach like a Puritan.
 Alas, even a good case would be of little use now.
 I have no authority, and nothing short of DNA will ever settle the matter.
 I’d be happy to provide a sample, but no one except Alexander Waugh seems to know where my corpse is.

 I have grounds more relative than this.
 The playing’s the thing wherein I catch the conscience of my thinking.
-What I write has to make some external sense to me.
+What I write has to make external sense to me.
 I don’t invent significant things just because I’d like them to be true, to help me sell a Bill of goods.
-The method in my madness is to start with something that’s known, or that’s sensible or refutable enough for me to commit to, and play with it from there.
-It’s entirely personal, and it applies to all the topics I write about, not just Prince Tudor.
+The method in my madness is to start with something that’s known, or that’s sensible or refutable enough for me to commit to, and then play with it.
+It’s entirely personal, and it applies to everything I write about, not just Prince Tudor.
 If I can’t make that commitment, find a place to stand, I don’t go there.

 Who am I?
 Where did I come from?
 What happened?
 It’s painful to recuse myself from engaging with these questions.
 What my 16th-century head holds doesn’t matter, because I haven’t found a 21st-century foothold.
-This in no way disparages anyone who has, pro or con.
-To thine own self be true, etc.
+This in no way disparages anyone who has.
+To thine own self be true.